tinc package makes /rc.newwanip looping forever

-#1 Updated by Andrew Hotlab almost 2 years ago
+#1 Updated by Andrew Hotlab over 2 years ago

 I temporary blocked the loop by disabling the OPT interface associated with tap0:

 Sep 29 16:59:39 pfsense php-fpm: /rc.linkup: Linkup detected on disabled interface...IgnoringBut in this way I'm not able to use that interface for NAT and specific firewall rules any longer.

-#2 Updated by Andrew Hotlab almost 2 years ago
+#2 Updated by Andrew Hotlab over 2 years ago

 I guess I found a workaround: define a static IP address into the interface, then enable it and use in firewall and outbound NAT rules.
 In this way